8 best yoga mats for keeping fit at home

 Whether you’re in savasana or bakasana, we’ve found mats that withstand every level of practice

 From backing you up in savasana to balancing you out in bakasana, a yoga mat is so much more than just a thin sheet of rubber.
 It becomes your personal space – a kind of mini-studio – that you trust doing everything on from the first few seconds of child’s pose to trickier inversions.

-Thanks to the rise and rise of online yoga and home practice, the mat market is flourishing.
-No longer dominated by mass-produced mats pitched wholesale at studios, modern designs are premium, thick and luxurious, with alignment grids that become stand-in teachers.
+Thanks to the rise of online yoga and home practice, the mat market is flourishing.
+No longer dominated by mass-produced mats pitched wholesale to studios, modern designs are premium, thick and luxurious, with alignment grids that become stand-in teachers.

 Your major decision when buying is whether a mat with a smooth surface or a mat with a textured surface is appropriate for your practice.
 Smooth-surfaced mats, counterintuitively, have better grip, so are perfect for practising hot yoga, ashtanga or any kind of vigorous vinyasa where you might build up a sweat.
 They can lack the comfort of textured mats, though, and we found they seemed to show dust and dirt much more easily.

-Textured mats are perfect for a gentler hatha yoga practice, if you tend to do a lot of restorative or yin yoga.
-Thick or thin, they seem to give a bit more padding, which is welcome if you’re holding a pose for a long time but not necessarily working up a sweat – as in yin.
+Textured mats are perfect for a gentler hatha yoga practice or if you tend to do a lot of restorative or yin yoga.
+Thick or thin, they seem to give a bit more padding, which is welcome if you’re holding a pose for a long time but not necessarily working up a sweat.

 As well as texture, consider whether you plan to travel with your mat – if so, look for something lighter – and whether you need extra padding for knees and wrists, so need a thicker mat.